BeppeInfo/BeppeInfo.github.io/_posts/2016-05-29-everything_json.md

   requestsPoller[ 2 ].events = ZMQ_POLLIN;
   requestsPoller[ 3 ].socket = (void*) shellSocket;
   requestsPoller[ 3 ].events = ZMQ_POLLIN;

-  while( isRunning ) // Run while we do not receive shutdown request {
+  while( isRunning ) // Run while we do not press Ctrl^C or receive shutdown request {
     // Poll sockets.
-We use it instead
-    // of blocking read calls to detect interrupts zmq::poll( requestsPoller, 2, -1 );
+We use it instead of blocking read calls to detect interrupts zmq::poll( requestsPoller, 2, -1 );

     if( requestsPoller[ 0 ].revents == ZMQ_POLLIN )